benwiley4000/win95-media-player/README.md

 ## quick start

 The first thing you need is a working React application.
-If you don't, you can try [create-react-app](https://github.com/facebook/create-react-app) to skip all the annoying parts of setting one up.
+If you don't have one, you can try [create-react-app](https://github.com/facebook/create-react-app) to skip all the annoying parts of setting one up.

 After that, adding Win95 Media Player to your app is simple!